 - ✓ To attract and retain key personnel and drive effective results.

 - ✓ To encourage our NEOs to focus on:

 - Building shareholder value

-- Maximizing growth and profitability - Continuing to maintain our unique company culture - Building a strong brand - To provide our NEOs with a compensation package that is competitive within our industry.
+- Maximizing growth and profitability

+- Leadership to drive change while exemplifying the Company values - Building a strong brand - To provide our NEOs with a compensation package that is competitive within our industry.

 Pay Goals.
-The Committee has determined that it is beneficial to establish ranges of compensation, both in total and with respect to each of the Company's main compensation components around the 50th percentile of peer group compensation.
+The Committee has determined that it is beneficial to establish ranges of compensation, both in total and with respect to each of the Company's main compensation components, around the 50th percentile of peer group compensation.
 A primary focus of the Committee in setting executive compensation is to target total compensation within the established ranges noted below, although competitiveness of the other pay components is also strongly considered.
 For the Chief Executive Officer and the other named executive officers, the Compensation Committee considers the following ranges when assessing the competitiveness of each pay component: